 The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEND.
-This includes whole school training on SEN issues, such as Specific Learning Difficulties, Autism Spectrum Disorder (ASD) and speech and language difficulties.
+This includes whole school training on SEND issues, such as Specific Learning Difficulties, Autism Spectrum Disorder (ASD) and speech and language difficulties.

-• Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class or interventions they are running

-- The School SENCo holds is a member of the School's leadership team. - Support Staff receive a range of training as part of their ongoing CPD and to respond to the needs of the individual children they are working with.
+- Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class or interventions they are running. - Support Staff receive a range of training as part of their ongoing CPD and to respond to the needs of the individual children they are working with.